eXascaleInfolab/TSM-Bench/systems/integration/integration.md

 - Create a file called `queries.sql`that implements the queries.
 Make sure to keep the variables \<sid\> ,\<stid\> and \<timestamp\> as placeholders (see example [here](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/monetdb/queries.sql)).
-- Create a file called `launch.sh` to launch the database (see example [here](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/influx/launch.sh)).
+- Create a script called `launch.sh` to launch the database (see example [here](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/influx/launch.sh)).
 - Create a python script called  `run_system.py`to run the queries.
 The script should follow this [template](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/run_system_template.py).
 - Add the name of your system's folder to [config.py](https://github.com/eXascaleInfolab/TSM-Bench/tree/main/systems/config.py).